LuisMSAmorim/BlogX/README.md

 ![alt text](image.png)

 <p>A blog project developed with Node.JS, MySQL and Bootstrap.
-You can create, edite and delete your posts and add them separately by categories.</p>
+You can create, edit and delete your posts and add them separately by categories.</p>

 <h2>Next improvements</h2>